 Dry Beans

-- Baldhead is where mechanical damage occurs and only the cotyledons and seedling stem emerge and no leaf development occurs.
+- Baldhead is where mechanical damage occurs, and only the cotyledons and seedling stem emerge, with no leaf development occurring.
 To reduce baldhead consider the following:

-- Reduce airseeder fan and ground speed as much as possible.
+- Reduce the airseeder fan and ground speed as much as possible.

-- Utilize deflector pads within the seed delivery manifolds where option exists.
+- Utilize deflector pads in the seed delivery manifolds where available.

 - Use belt conveyors.